Location, location, location - Sossusvlei Lodge

 The rooms in the lodge's units are comfortable.
 However, in our opinion, calling them luxury would be a bit generous.
 And given that the standard units' starting price even in low season are around £200 for a couple, this lodge accommodation does not come particularly cheap.

-Presumably we are paying to stay this close to the entrance gate, in addition to the lack of any other luxury hotel options nearby.
-(By comparison, the exemplary Desert Grace lodge, while located a little further away and also a little more expensive, is a truly lovely hotel experience and well worth a splurge!)
+Presumably we are paying to stay this close to the entrance gate of the park, in addition to the lack of any other luxury hotel options nearby.
+(By comparison, staying at the exemplary Desert Grace lodge, while located a little further away and also a little more expensive, is a truly lovely hotel experience and well worth a splurge!)

-The rooms at the Sossusvlei lodge do all have air conditioning, which is welcome given the 35-degree September weather we are having on our trip.
+The rooms at the Sossusvlei lodge do all have air conditioning included, which is welcome given the 35-degree September weather we are having on our trip.
 There is a small bar fridge available, as well as a safe and a simple open clothes rack with hangers.

 Dinner, Bed and Breakfast at Sossusvlei lodge